AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 See [Wait Times Stanza](#wait-times-stanza) for more information on the timers that can be configured.

 ## Control States Stanza
-There are several predefined nmemonics (keywords) used in the `[controlstates]` stanza to enable and disable the various features of the controller.
-These nmemonics correspond to the control operator command (COP) to be executed and most of these are the same groups of letters announced on air when a single control operator command is executed on the controller.
+There are several predefined mnemonics (keywords) used in the `[controlstates]` stanza to enable and disable the various features of the controller.
+These mnemonics correspond to the control operator command (COP) to be executed and most of these are the same groups of letters announced on air when a single control operator command is executed on the controller.

-Nmemonic|Description|COP Method
+Mnemonic|Description|COP Method
 --------|-----------|----------
 rptena|Repeater Enable|2
 rptdis|Repeater Disable|3